61 Best Logo Fonts and Which One Is Right for You

 Based on a sign painter’s lettering style, Modesto font’s initial inspiration comes from the lettering on Modesto’s train station.
 This type of family contains 23 fonts and has an interesting history from the 19th and 20th centuries.

 This logo font is best suited for your business that is inspired by vintage circus styles, cigar box designs, or classic wooden crate branding.

 16. Abril Fatface

-Attracting attention by its curves, high contrast, and good color, Abril Fatface is inspired by fonts that were used in advertising posters in 19th century France and Britain.
+Attracting attention from its curves, high contrast, and good color, Abril Fatface is inspired by fonts that were used in advertising posters in 19th-century France and Britain.
 Titling faces, Abril Fatface’s inspiration, are a relic from a particular traditional beauty at a specific size is the description of the design.
-Its elegance comes from clean curves and refined touches it owns.
+Its elegance comes from the clean curves and refined touches it owns.

 This logo font is best suited if you wish to offer bespoke services to a wider audience, and when details truly matter.

 If you wish to describe Rufina, words like simple, delicate and elegant will come to your mind.
 Applying typography standards to stencil design, Rufina looks like an artistic puzzle that has contrast and perceived texture.
 Rufina allows you to go in stylistic directions making it a professional logo font you will fall in love with.

 This logo font is best suited for an art gallery, an art-related business, or for merging an artistic sensibility with a utilitarian aesthetic.

 Aileron is a sans-serif font by Sora Sagano.
 Versatility is considered to be this font’s main aspect.
 Aileron is a Neo-Grotesque font inspired by 1940’s aircraft models.
 Design-wise this font is close to Helvetica, whereas Univers is close to it conceptually.
 Adilson Gonzales created a retro-futurist typeface having a sleek and futuristic look.